seasonedcc/croods/docs/docs/fetch-api.md

 title: Fetch
 ---

-This component accepts the props described below and can/should use all of the props described on [CroodsProvider](/docs/croods-provider-api).
+This component accepts the props described below and can override all of the props described on [CroodsProvider](/docs/croods-provider-api).

 | Property                        |     Type      | Required |                        Default                        |
 | ------------------------------- | :-----------: | :------: | :---------------------------------------------------: |